andylamp/dotfiles/notes/glances.md

   # find block devices
   sds=$(lsblk --nodeps -n -o name | grep "sd" | tr '\n' ',' | sed 's/sd//g;s/\(.*\).$/{\1}/')
   if [[ ${?} -ne 0 ]]; then
-    cli_error "Error, enumerating block devices failed - cannot continue." exit 1 fi cli_info "Starting hddtemp as a dearmon for block devices: sd${sds}." sudo hddtemp -d /dev/sd${sds}
+    echo "Error, enumerating block devices failed - cannot continue." return 1 fi cli_info "Starting hddtemp as a dearmon for block devices: sd${sds}." sudo hddtemp -d /dev/sd${sds}
   if [[ ${?} -ne 0 ]]; then
-    cli_error "Error, non-zero code encountered when starting hddtemp daemon." else
+    echo "Error, non-zero code encountered when starting hddtemp daemon." return 1 else
-    cli_info "hddtemp daemon start for devices: sd${sds}." fi
+    echo "hddtemp daemon start for devices: sd${sds}." fi
 }
 ```

-Which can be used to start the daemon once the computer boots for all available block devices.
+Now we just have to run this every time the computer boots (as `sudo`) in order to be able to see the temperatures of hard drives when we use `glances`.
-Please be aware that it does not do any error checking to see if the block device is supported by `hddtemp` itself - I assume it does!
+Finally, please be aware that it does not do any error checking to see if the block device is supported by `hddtemp` itself - I assume it does!

 [1]: https://github.com/nicolargo/glances
 [2]: https://github.com/guzu/hddtemp